i333463/HAP_APP/README.md

 Build a Basic SAP HANA XS Advanced Application
   - Connect to Web IDE and Clone a Git Repository to create a Multi-Target Application  OK
   - Create your first HTML5 module for HTML5 content within your XSA application        Pending UAA
-  - Create your first HDI module for database content within your XSA application
+  - Create your first HDI module for database content within your XSA application       OK